-Councilor Bolland lives in Kentville with his wife, Laurie and his two children – Thomas and Marcel.
-He is presently the Owner of Bolland Driving Solutions.
-Although a new member to Town Council following the election of July 2005, Eric had previously served as a citizen appointee on Board of Police Commission and Water Commission.
-He was also a past member of Kentville and District Kinsmen Club, a graduate from Dale Carnegie.
-He presently serves on the Parks and Recreation Advisory Committee, Planning Advisory Committee, Chair of the Eco-Kings Action Team with the R.D.A, past chair of UNSM’s Sustainability Practices Committee and current chair of the TOK Environmental Advisory Committee.
-Chairman of the Pumpkin Mile Road Race.
-Past Board of Directors of the Childrens Clean Air Network.
-Member of the Tourism Committee.
-Also During his free time, Eric enjoys running, reading and spending time with his family.
+Deputy Mayor Bolland lives in Kentville with his wife Laurie and his two children – Thomas and Marcel.
+He is the Owner of Bolland Driving Solutions.
+A new member of Town Council following the election of July 2005, Eric had previously served as a citizen appointee on The Police Commission and Water Commission.
+He is also a past member of Kentville and District Kinsmen Club, and an original member with his father Marten of the Kings County Citizen Patrol.
+He is past chair of the Eco-Kings Action Team with the R.D.A, past chair of UNSM’s Sustainability Practices Committee and current chair of the TOK Environmental Advisory Committee.
+Eric is former Chairman of the Pumpkin Mile Road Race.
+Eric is also a member of the Annapolis Valley Chamber of Commerce Tourism Committee.
+During his free time, Eric enjoys running, reading, and spending time with his family.